isaacbernat/dartmuti/README.md

 - Pass `{"action": "pass"}`
 - Play `{"action": "play", "card_positions": [4, 5]}`

+#### Multiple iterations
+In order to compare strategies, it is useful to play bots against each other for many consecutive iterations without human intervention.
+- On the settings tab there is the *# of consecutive iterations* field.
+If all players interact through endpoint calls, the game will be restarted (with a random seed) N amount of times after completion.
+- To collect information on end positions, which cards each player had, etc. fill the *Audit endpoint* on the settings page.
+It will send all state updates players receive and the actions they send back (when it is their turn). **Remember**: invalid actions will be interpreted as passing the turn.

 ### Contributing
 Apply [dartfmt](https://github.com/dart-lang/dart_style) to your code before you push to the repository, to get nice formatting.